LeaVerou/lea.verou.me/2023/design-state-of-html/index.md

 This process worked exceptionally well for uncovering blind spots: it turned out there were a bunch of CSS features that would be good to ask about, but were simply not on our radar.
 This is one of the reasons transparency is one of my core values: **no one human or small team can ever match the collective intelligence of the community**.

-Predictably, I plan to do the same thing for State of HTML.
+Predictably, I plan to try the same approach for State of HTML.
-Instead of using MaVoice, this year I’m trying GitHub Discussions.
+Instead of using MaVoice, this year I’m trying [GitHub Discussions](https://github.com/features/discussions).
 These allow one click voting from the GitHub interface itself, without users having to authorize a separate app.
 They also allow for more discussion, and do not clutter Issues, which are better suited for -- well -- actual issues.